SaMajerus/Mr-Robogers-nbhd/README.md

 const x = [0, 1, 2, 3, 4];
 substituteNums(x);
 Expected Output:  [0, "BEEP!", "BOOP!", "Won't you be my neighbor?", 4]

+Test:  "(Ditto above.)
+If console displays the first and second digits of the 2-digit number before the returned array-output, this test is successful."
+Code:
+const x = [0, 1, 2, 3, 4, 12];
+substituteNums(x);
+Expected Output:  "d1 of '12' is:  1"
+"d2 of '12' is:  2"
+[0, "BEEP!", "BOOP!", "Won't you be my neighbor?", 4, 12]